Mural paintings of the conquest of Majorca: Conquest of Majorca

 A group of Catalan dignitaries, led by James I (Jaume I), met at the home of Pere Martell in the city of [Tarragona] during the second half of November 1228, in order to prepare for the conquest of Majorca.

 On 23 December 1228 the Courts gathered in Barcelona and after three days of deliberation, they agreed on the proposed expedition.
 The next year, on 5 September 1229, the Catalan ships set sail from Salou, Cambrils and Tarragona with course for landing at Santa Ponsa (Santa Ponça).

 Just one week later, on 12 September, the Moors were defeated during the battle of Portopí.

 On 31 December, after three months of a siege, the Catalan troops conquered Madina Mayurqa Abu-I-Ulà Idrís al-Mamun.
 This crusade was led by James I of Aragon and resulted in the destruction of the Almohad power on the island, the enslavement of the Andalus population and the repopulation of the island with Christians under a feudal regime and, the creation of the Kingdom of Majorca.
+Thus leading to a "purist" idea being brought to Majorca by the Christians who disapproved of Islamic Art and Traditions.